 Track packaging costs per supplier

-Packaging prices vary greatly by supplier and change regularly.
+Packaging prices vary dramatically by supplier and change regularly.
+Based on real restaurant P&L data, most operators underestimate packaging inflation by 15-20% annually.
 Keep track of what you actually pay:

 - Check packaging supplier invoices monthly